 About Allegra Huston

-Allegra grew up in London, Ireland, Long Island, Los Angeles, and Mexico, where her father, film director John Huston, lived for the last decades of his life.
-She read English at Hertford College, Oxford, then spent nine years in publishing in London, first at Chatto & Windus and then as Editorial Director of Weidenfeld & Nicolson.
-In her thirty years as an editor she has worked with three Booker Prize winners and two Nobel Prize winners, as well as Sir James Goldsmith and Jane Goodall.
+Allegra grew up in London, Ireland, Long Island, Los Angeles, and Mexico – where her father, film director John Huston, lived for the last decades of his life.
+She read English at Hertford College, Oxford, then spent nine years in publishing in London.
+First at Chatto & Windus, and then as Editorial Director of Weidenfeld & Nicolson.
+In her thirty years as an editor she has worked with three Booker Prize winners and two Nobel Prize winners.
+She also worked with Sir James Goldsmith and Jane Goodall.

-She is currently developing an online community for people who are exploring writing as a creative pursuit, at imaginativestormwriting.circle.so, with a Prompt of the Week available on the Imaginative Storm YouTube channel and Facebook page and a forthcoming audio course, Imaginative Storm Writer Training.
+Allegra’s online community for creative writers, Imaginative Storm, includes a free Prompt of the Week each Saurday via Zoom.
+See previous ones on the Imaginative Storm YouTube channel.
+There is also a Facebook page and a forthcoming audio course, Imaginative Storm Writer Training.

 About Love Child